keywords Mediation, simple mediation

 In case of simple mediation, we simply need to define the role of the

 variables.
-So, we put happiness
+So, we put happiness in the

-in the
+Dependent Variable field, selfesteem in the

-field, and grades
+Mediators field, and grades in the

-(continuous independent variables) field.
+Covariates (continuous independent variables) field.

 When you define the variables role, the module understands the mediation model and updates the path diagram.